First impressions count.

 What emails should appear in your welcome email sequence?

-Okay, so we know the key information you’ll want to include in your welcome sequences.
+Okay, we know the key information you want to include in your welcome sequences.

-Now let’s dig into how that could look across a six-step welcome email series:
+Now let’s dig into how that could look across a six-step welcome email series in terms of the actual email templates:

 Email 1: Your welcome email